191TeamShowbizU/docs/007-requirements-2.md

 + allow users to create accounts to access course content and track their progress
 + have a MOOC style learning path to educate the users
 + provide users with a course page to view different courses by subject
-+ streaming educational videos
++ streaming educational videos and other types of content, along with completing quizzes and assignments

-+ feature to allow users to communicate and connect with each other

 +++account creation
 +must enter valid email and password